-The Anfield youngster has defended his Wales team-mate after the Spurs winger was once again booked for simulation during his side's 3-0 Europa League victory over Inter
+Liverpool midfielder Joe Allen insists Gareth Bale is "no diver" after the Tottenham winger was once again booked for simulation during his side's 3-0 Europa League victory over Inter on Thursday night.

 The 23-year-old has been in sensational form this year but his yellow card against the Italian side means he will miss the second leg of the tie in Turin - and he has now been cautioned by officials on four occasions for simulation.